CSIRT-MU/Cryton/docs/interfaces/cli.md

 ### re-execute
 Re-execute Stage's execution with EXECUTION\_ID.

-EXECUTION\_ID is ID of the Stage's execution you want to kill.
+EXECUTION\_ID is ID of the Stage's execution you want to stop.

 **Arguments:**
 - EXECUTION\_ID